-It is assumed that any manuscript submitted is not being considered concurrently by another journal, including School Psychology Review and School Psychology Forum.
+It is assumed that any manuscript submitted is not being considered concurrently by another journal, including School Psychology Review.
 If the article has been submitted to or published previously in another newsletter, such as a state association newsletter, the author should so indicate in order to obtain permission to reprint and to give proper credit to the original source, should it be accepted by Communiqué.
 The editor reserves the right to edit the manuscript as necessary for publication, including editing due to space or layout limitations.

 Because of a limited amount of discretionary space available each month, articles are frequently accepted well in advance of their publication date.